A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.74: The Prime Minister's telegram states that the diamond "was last seen on the outskirts of Yorkshire", yet Gregson tells Holmes (P.76) that "the plan was to stop in York and place the diamond into a safe in the train station".
 York is not, by a long stretch, on the outskirts of Yorkshire.
 It is also curious that a railway station in the city of York would be surrounded by fields, forests and hillsides.

 P.87: The diamond is stolen from the railway station, right?
 And Holmes takes a train up to Yorkshire to finish the case off, right?
 Now, when he "instructed the driver to wait inside the station" I might almost have convinced myself that this meant the train driver, but then, overleaf (P.88) we are told that "another cab arrived with Inspectors Gregson and Robinson".
-Now either they have made a hansom cab journey from Baker Street to Yorkshire, a trip which makes the "Project" cab ride to Oxford look like a doddle, or they have taken a cab from the train to the station buildings.
+Now either they have made a hansom cab journey from Baker Street to Yorkshire (about 200 miles), a trip which makes the "Project" cab ride to Oxford look like a doddle, or they have taken a cab from the train to the station buildings.
 I know the Victorians were fond of building their railway stations on a grand scale, but, come on...cabbing it smacks of Mycroftian lethargy.

 P.12: In the laboratory of the murdered professor there are five vials of liquid, one of which is "still slightly steaming".
 We are told (P.23) that this was three days after the murder, which makes Holmes's analysis of the liquid (P.20), "none other than liquid nitrogen" rather strange - liquid nitrogen would have evaporated, at best, within minutes of being exposed to room temperature.